Services¶

 |

-You can then start your Service
+You can then start your Service like this:

 % node <path-to-your-app>/lib/HelloService.js